micoloretan/selnolig/README.md

 The package's user guide may be found in the file selnolig.pdf.

-To start using this package, at a minimum you should download the *.sty files and the selnolig.lua file to a suitable directory in your personal TeX directory or the localtexmf directory.
+To start using this package, you should at a minimum download the *.sty files and the selnolig.lua file to a suitable directory in your personal TeX directory or the localtexmf directory.
 (The precise location will depend on your TeX distribution.)

+The files README.md and .gitignore are not part of the selnolig package and need not be downloaded in order to utilize the package.